Great

 Hillary Elmore:

-still performs physical and verbal comedy, primarily in England.
-He's an outstanding
+and verbal comedy, primarily in England.
+He's an outstanding actor

 David Carrillo: